QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 ![Account name and password](/attachment/wiki/InstallationGuide/account-name-and-password.png)

 When the installation is complete, click on the "Reboot" button.
-Don't forget to remove the installation media, otherwise you may end up seeing the Qubes OS boot screen again.
+Don't forget to remove the installation media, otherwise you may end up seeing the PedOS boot screen again.

 <div class="alert alert-info" role="alert">
     <i class="fa fa-question-circle"></i>
-    <b>Note : </b> By design, Qubes OS is a single user operating system.
+    <b>Note : </b> By design, PedOS is a single user operating system.
 </div>

 Post-installation